About

 This way, software engineers and users can optimize the software to meet their design/execution requirements without spending much time testing the software.
 Moreover, machine learning (deep learning) models can reduce the large amount of costs on performance measurements due to their high efficiency of learning.

-I received my BSc from the Information and Computing Science programme at Xi’an Jiaotong-Liverpool University (2014-16), and the Computer Science course at University of Liverpool (2016-18).
+I received first-class BSc degree from both the Information and Computing Science programme at Xi’an Jiaotong-Liverpool University (2014-16), and the Computer Science course at University of Liverpool (2016-18).